<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Using this percent change model for readiness, green would indicate a 0-5% change from the baseline (which is typically the moving average for the last 5-sessions as selected above).
 A 0-5% change in the negative direction would indicate normal human fluctuation from day-to-day.
 Meaning that we are accepting some minor discrepancies as part of being human and playing sport/training regularly + other life stressors.

 6-10% (really 5.1% to 10%) indicates that the change is now more significant because it is above what we would deem normal daily fluctuation.
 Yellow is taken more seriously than green, but not as seriously as red.
-With green, we move onto the next athlete, whereas with yellow we ask the athlete to jump again.
+With green, we move on to the next athlete, whereas with yellow we ask the athlete to jump again.
 If the athlete reproduces another yellow decrement, then our confidence is higher that the athlete is actually worse than expected.
 Yellow is not red.
 With red (change of over 10%) it is almost a certain change of action.
 Meaning that the athlete is now significantly lower for their readiness metric, and the athlete will not carry on as normally planned.
-The athlete may instead go to athletic training, perform a more recovery focused workout, or not train at all for the day.
+The athlete may instead go to athletic training, perform a more recovery-focused workout, or not train at all for the day.
 Whereas with yellow the changes in training become the discretion of the practitioner.
 By this I mean that the practitioner typically has a good idea of what is taking place outside of the weight room, and also the volume in practice/games.
 They have a lot more context.
 Using the force plate first as a check engine light for readiness, and then applying context to the situation is the best formula for assessing readiness.

 In the picture above, I have included example thought processes for using force plate metrics along with outside context to help guide the decision-making process for determining an athlete's readiness.